sygnalgroup/react-sg-modules/README.md

 ```

-Customize the auth api keys
+Customize the api auth keys - this keys the lib auto persist in the headers and always update.

 DEFAULT - ['uid', 'access-token', 'expiry', 'client'];